 By giving him Grace, not allowing the hurt feelings to be in control, and remembering how hard he works, Remembering His (and MY) Identity, I was able to correct my attitude.
 I didn’t have to own his seeming resentment.
 I could choose to walk Worthy of the Calling!

-I have to admit, my heart was softened in advance because I am on the launch team for an incredible new (FREE) Bible study on Ephesians, helping us walk Worthy of the Calling.
+I have to admit, my heart was softened in advance because I am on the launch team for an incredible new (FREE) Ephesians Bible study, helping us walk Worthy of the Calling.

-I received an advance copy of the study, and WOW!
+I received an advance copy of this Ephesians Bible study, and WOW!
 With so many lessons on Identity, Inheritance, Purpose and Grace, Practical explanations and applications, this study really connected with me.
 I now have a better idea of what it looks like to walk Worthy of the Calling.

 I’ve known since I was little that as a child of the King, I was loved and special… (head knowledge) but the heart knowledge connection has been pretty weak sometimes.
 I compare, even knowing better, and it gets discouraging.

 She incorporates a few Greek definitions, a dash of “Choose Your Own Adventures” and incredible handling of submission.
 And the visualizations Sarah comes up with to put some of these ancient writings into a little more modern context for us?
-Things will come together and just click so well!
+Well let’s just say things will come together and just click so well!

 They are in-depth, but still short, inspirational devotions to fit with busy life.
 Now the tools to help walk Worthy of the Calling are just a little more accessible!

-Here are 7 Quick Facts about the Worthy of the Calling Study:
+Here are 7 Quick Facts about the Worthy of the Calling Ephesians Study:

 ▪It’s a FREE email-based online Bible study.